-In the case of any employee working at the school who is sourced from an agency or third-party organisation, the school will obtain written notification from the organisation confirming that they have carried out the same checks as the school would otherwise perform on any individual who will be working at the school, or who will be providing education on the school's behalf, including through online delivery.
+In the case of any employee working at the school who is sourced from an agency or thirdparty organisation, confirmation must be obtained from the organisation, in writing, that all necessary checks have been completed.
 Confirmation will also be obtained that the individual who presents for work is the same person on whom all checks have been completed.
 A copy of photographic identification will generally be kept where appropriate.